Brief description of post 28.

 At the 15′ distance Mn=Cb* (1728-1728* (1728-1114)/(30.41-12.10)*(15-12.10), if we so we can use cb as=1.01, taken as =1.0 by prof. Salmon.

-The Mn value for cb=1.00 will be equal to 1630 ft. kips for the case of lateral torsional buckling.
-The three values are shown in the slide.
-This is a reminder of the Mn in the case of flange local buckling.
+The Mn value for cb=1.00 will equal 1630 ft. kips for lateral torsional buckling.
+The slide shows the three values.
+This is a reminder about the Mn in the case of local flange buckling.

 The nominal moment value due to LTB.

-This is a reminder of the Mn from the case of both the flange and web local buckling.
+This is a reminder of the Mn from the flange and web local buckling case.

-We have three Mn values, one from the local buckling of the flange which is equal to 1355.7 ft-kips.
-The second value for the Mn, from the local buckling of the web=1672 Ft-kips.
-The third value for Mn is 1630 ft.kips.
+We have three Mn values: one from the local buckling of the flange, which is equal to 1355.7 ft-kips; the second from the local buckling of the web, which is 1672 Ft-kips; and the third, 1630 ft. kips.

 The minimum selected value of Mn is 1355.70 ft-kips.